pyphs/pyphs/README.rst

 - `nose <https://github.com/nose-devs/nose>`_ (to run the tests)

-Please refer to the `requirements.txt <requirements.txt>`_ file for the minimum required versions and make sure that these modules are up to date, otherwise it can result in unexpected errors or false computations!
+Please refer to the `requirements.txt <requirements.txt>`_ file for the minimum required versions and make sure that these modules are up to date.

-Additionally, `theano <http://deeplearning.net/software/theano/>`_ is used if available for faster numerical evaluation of symbolic functions.
+Additionally, `theano <http://deeplearning.net/software/theano/>`_ is used if installed (for faster numerical evaluation of symbolic expressions).

 Finally, the generated `C++` code rely on the `Eigen library <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ (see **Configuration** below).
+It is not needed for pure Python usage.

 Install from package
 --------------------